12 in-depth guides, no signup required

 Are oral lease agreements legally binding?

 Oral leases are legally valid in most states for terms under one year, per the Statute of Frauds.
 However, they are extremely difficult to enforce because there is no written record of the agreed terms.
-In a dispute, it becomes one party's word against the other.
-Texas, for example, considers verbal leases valid but only for tenancies of one year or less.
-California similarly enforces oral leases under Civil Code Section 1624, but only for terms not exceeding 12 months.
+California enforces oral leases under Civil Code Section 1624 only for terms not exceeding 12 months.
+Texas considers verbal leases valid but only for tenancies of one year or less.
 Always use a written agreement regardless of the term length.

 What is the difference between a lease and a rental agreement?

 A lease is a fixed-term contract, typically 6 to 12 months, where the rent amount and terms remain locked for the entire duration.
-Neither party can change conditions until the lease expires.
-A rental agreement, by contrast, is a month-to-month arrangement that automatically renews each period.
-The landlord can raise rent or change terms with proper notice (usually 30 days).
-For landlords, leases provide income stability.
-For tenants, month-to-month agreements provide flexibility.
+A rental agreement is a month-to-month arrangement that automatically renews each period.
+The landlord can raise rent or change terms with proper notice, usually 30 days.
 The average lease duration in the U.S. is 12 months, with 35% of renters on month-to-month arrangements according to 2024 Census Bureau data.

 Can a co-signer be added to a lease agreement?

-Yes, co-signers (also called guarantors) can and should be added when the primary tenant does not meet income or credit requirements.
-The co-signer signs a separate guarantor addendum that makes them financially responsible for the lease if the tenant defaults.
+Yes.
+Co-signers (also called guarantors) sign a separate guarantor addendum making them financially responsible if the tenant defaults.
 Standard practice requires co-signers to have income of at least 3 to 5 times the monthly rent and a credit score above 650.
-The co-signer addendum should specify whether the guarantee covers the full lease term or only a portion, and whether it extends to lease renewals.
+The addendum should specify whether the guarantee covers the full lease term or only a portion, and whether it extends to renewals.

 Can I modify a lease after both parties have signed?

 Yes, but only with written consent from all parties.
-Any modification must be documented in a lease amendment (also called an addendum), signed and dated by both landlord and tenant, and attached to the original lease.
-Common modifications include adding or removing tenants, changing pet policies, adjusting rent after a lease renewal, or updating parking arrangements.
+Any modification must be documented in a lease amendment (addendum), signed and dated by both landlord and tenant, and attached to the original lease.
+Common modifications include adding or removing tenants, changing pet policies, adjusting rent after renewal, or updating parking arrangements.
 Verbal modifications are generally unenforceable.
-Both parties should retain copies of any amendments.

 Is a lease agreement valid without being notarized?

 In all 50 states, residential lease agreements are valid without notarization.
 The signatures of the landlord and tenant are sufficient to create a binding contract.
-Notarization is only required in specific circumstances, such as when a lease needs to be recorded with the county recorder (typically for leases exceeding 3 years in some states).
-Some landlords choose to notarize for added legal weight, but it is not a requirement for enforceability.
+Notarization is only required in specific circumstances, such as when a lease needs to be recorded with the county recorder for leases exceeding 3 years in some states.